 Personal Independence Payment (PIP)

 As part of its welfare reform programme, the Government has started to replace Disability Living Allowance (DLA) with a new benefit called Personal Independence Payment (PIP) for disabled people aged between 16 or over and have not reached State Pension age.
 As of 12 April 2017, this allowance is £58.00 per week.
-The Motability Scheme will work with PIP in the same way as it does with the DLA.
-For more information, go to .
+The Motability Scheme will work with PIP in the same way as it does with the DLA. .

 SORN is Statutory Off Road Notification, and is required for any vehicle that is off road and not being taxed.

 By agreement with DVLA, all Motability Scheme vehicles will automatically be classed as disabled and be exempt from road tax.

 We strongly recommend that you take a test drive.
 Even if you are not the driver, we recommend that you try getting in and out of the car, test the seating and ensure there is plenty of space for yourself and any equipment before making an application.
 Test drives can be arranged with your local Motability Scheme dealer.
 If there are any problems, contact the manufacturer customer services or the Motability Scheme to see if any help can be given.